Enforcement

 Generally, individual contracts are not affected as a result of administrative orders.

-Re Directive 93/13 on unfair terms: under the 1995 Regulations and the 2000 Regulations: an application by the CCPC or other consumer organisation can be made to the High Court for an order prohibiting an unfair term; an unfair term is void and not enforceable by a seller/supplier against the consumer, although the unfair terms can be severed from the underlying contract.
+Re Directive 93/13 on unfair terms: under the Consumer Rights Act 2022: an application by the CCPC or other authorised body can be made to the Circuit Court or the High Court for various orders including a declaration that a term is unfair and an order prohibiting an unfair term; an unfair term is void and not enforceable by the trader against the consumer, although if the contract is capable of continuing in existence without the unfair term, the contract will continue to bind the parties.

 Can authorities order the trader to compensate consumers who have suffered harm as a result of the infringement?